VPPA Annual Image Competition Rules for 20201. Eligibility:

 b.
-Non VPPA (Out of State) members may pay to enter unlimited images/albums in the VPPA Annual Image Competition to receive a score and a critique.
+Non-VPPA members may pay to enter unlimited images/albums in the VPPA Annual Image Competition to receive a score and a critique.

 c.
-All Membership levels will be eligible to enter and receive print credits.
+Membership levels that are eligible to enter and receive image credits are as follows.
 Restrictions apply to some membership levels as stated below:

-• Non-Resident Membership – One Non-Resident Award given annually and Non Resident VPPA Members qualify for a Top Ten Photographer Award
+•Non-Resident Professional Membership – One Non-Resident Award given annually and Non Resident VPPA Members qualify for the Top Ten Photographer Award

 a.
 Each entrant will be able to enter unlimited entries into the annual competition; however only the top six (6) eligible entries apply toward credits, awards and degrees.

-i.
-Trademarked subjects.
-(Harry Potter, Wonder Woman, Spider-Man, Norman Rockwell, etc.) will not be judged.
+f.
+No entries will be allowed that are trademarked subjects.
+(Harry Potter, Wonder Woman, Spider-Man, Norman Rockwell, etc.)

-k.
-Image Competition Chairman or his/her designee will have the final decision-making authority regarding eligibility of entries.
+h.
+Image Competition Chairman or his/her designee will have the final decision-making authority regarding eligibility of entries

 b.
-A critique will be available for $10 extra per entry (image/album).
+A critique will be available for $10 per entry (image/album).
 If you would like a critique, add $10 per entry (image/album) to the online entry at http://www.printcompetition.com for the image(s)/album(s) you wish critiqued.
+Competiton Committee will handle the distribution via email of video critiques, all critiques should be sent to the maker within 3 weeks of the Conclusion of the annual Convention.

 c.
 Entrants should read and understand the Certification Statement on the entry form and the penalties that apply if the entry is in violation of VPPA Rules.

-e.
+v.
 Studio identification or entrant’s name cannot appear on any part of the entry.
+Image/Album will be considered ineligible and disqualified.

 c.
-Pre-registration of all images for the VPPA annual image competition will close on 1/17/2019.
-All images have to be registered by paying the entry fee on www.printcompetition.com by 2/7/2019.
-All images can be changed, adjusted or updated including titles at any time until 10 p.m. on Thursday 2/7/2019.
+Registration of all images for the VPPA Annual Image Competition will close on 2/13/2020.
+All images have to be registered by paying the entry fee on www.printcompetition.com by 2/13/2020.
+All images can be changed, adjusted or updated including titles at any time until 10 p.m. on 2/13/2020.

 d.
-All entries must be uploaded to printcompetition.com no later than 10 p.m. on Thursday, February 7th, 2019, one week before the judging.
+All entries must be uploaded to www.printcompetition.com no later than 10 p.m. on Thursday, February 13th, 2020, (one week before the competition).

 e.
 All access to and handling of entries will be limited to the Image Competition Committee members.

 f.
-Failure to comply with the print rules will result in rejection of your entries by the Image Competition Chairman.
+Failure to comply with the image rules will result in rejection of your entries by the Image Competition Chairmen.

+a.
+Aspiring Award: Awarded to a member who has a current Aspiring Professional Membership.
+Aspiring members are only eligible for the Aspiring Award.
+It is based on the highest scoring eligible image by an Aspiring Professional Member.

+b.
+Retired Award: Awarded to a member who has a current Retired Membership and is retired from photography.
+It is based on the highest scoring eligible image by a Retired Member.

 c.
-Aspiring Award: Awarded to members who have paid for an Aspiring Membership and are only eligible for the Aspiring Award.
-It is based on the highest scoring eligible image by a Aspiring Professional member.
+Non-Resident Award: Awarded to a member who has a current VPPA Professional Membership but resides in or has registered their business in a state other than Virginia.
+It is based on the highest scoring eligible image by a Non-Resident Professional Member.

 d.
-Retired Award: Awarded to members who are Retired from photography and who have paid for the Retired Membership.
-It is based on the highest scoring image by a Retired member.
+Nancy Justice Award: Awarded to a current VPPA Professional or Life Member who has entered the Virginia annual image competition for the first time.
+This award will be determined by the entrant who qualifies and has the highest scoring eligible entry and is a First Time Entrant.

 e.
-Non-Resident Award: Awarded to a member who is a VPPA Professional Member but resides in or has registered their business in a state other than Virginia.
-This award is based on the highest scoring image by a Non Resident Professional member.

-f.
-First Time Entrant: Awarded to a VPPA Professional Membership entrant who has entered the annual image competition for the first time.
-This award will be determined by the entrant who qualifies and has the highest scoring eligible entry.

-g.
-Non-Master Award: Awarded to the VPPA Professional Member who does not currently hold the PPA Master of Photography Degree.
+Non-Master Award: Awarded to the VPPA Professional or Life Member who does not currently hold the PPA Master of Photography Degree.
 This award will be based on the highest scoring eligible entry.

 b.
 Entrant Agrees to hold VPPA harmless against any liabilities or claims arising out of the VPPA’s consideration, display, or other use of photographs, entries, or other materials submitted by entrant to VPPA.